How McDonald’s transforms their restaurant six times per day

 How they reach everyone

-When someone tells me McDonald’s targets everyone, I respond, “yes, but never simultaneously.”
+When someone tells me McDonald’s targets everyone, I respond, “Yes, but never at the same time with the same message.”
 And that’s part of the beauty of McDonald’s.

 McDonald’s is six restaurants in one building.
 Every few hours, they make a dramatic transformation.

 At 9 am, they noticed their restaurants were empty.
-The McDonald’s solution is a low-priced ‘coffee and a muffin’ to attract seniors.
-A brilliant move.
-As a work-from-anywhere consultant, I’ve found myself in a few McDonald’s at 10 am.
+The McDonald’s solution is a low-priced ‘coffee and a muffin’ to attract seniors—a brilliant move.
+As a work-from-anywhere consultant, I’ve been in a few McDonald’s at 10 am.
 When I look around, I notice that I am the youngest person.
 By 15-20 years.

 To illustrate, click on the chart for the McDonald’s case study above.